hhalvors/phi201_s2024_instructor/precept5.md

 [^1]: The nature of the cut rule is actually a subject of serious inquiry in mathematical logic (proof theory) and philosophical logic.

+[^2]: The promise here is based on a mathematical theorem, and the theorem is actually not that hard to prove.